Nexirift/pulsar/README.md

 - Allow timeline tabs to be customised
 	- Show or hide labels for all tabs
 - Post form textarea resizes automatically
+- Added a toggle for the widgets sidebar

 # Sharkey README